 Tutoring by Leonard Wayne

 Are you a high school student who wants assistance prepping for the SAT or ACT?
-Do you need help in your AP Calculus, AP Physics, and/or AP Statistics classes?
+Do you need help in your AP Calculus and/or AP Physics classes?
 Are you a college student in need of some one-on-one help to get you through a particularly difficult assignment?

 I am here to help.
 I have a background in physics, and experience tutoring students of a variety of ages.
 I work with both struggling students and high achievers aiming for top scores.